In-person worship suspended beginning this Sunday, March 15.

 Why are there bodies floating into our town?
 What is happening upstream?
 Is there outbreak of disease that we may be able to help cure?
 Is there an oppressive government that is ruling its people unjustly?
 Is there a war taking place?

-Think about it …. our lives and world could be significantly healthier — if we simply asked the question why before we respond.
+Think about it …. our lives, and world, could be a significantly better place for all her inhabitants — if we simply asked the question why before we respond.

 Asking why with you,

 In April 2017, when I offered to work on researching and documenting the history of our Seventh Avenue pipe organ, Estey Opus #2886, little did I know where that path would lead me and the many doors that would be opened along the way.
 I shouldn’t have been surprised: my initial inquiry to the Brattleboro Historical Society was answered within a few hours, and shared with trustees and volunteers, including retired attorney, John Carnahan.
 Soon he sent me a large package containing copies of all the correspondence and order records related to our organ.
 They revealed the careful planning & design that went into Opus #2886 and helped the Organ Committee decide to pursue restoring this historically important organ at a time when many churches are abandoning theirs.